Your CRM playbook

 What is CRM?

 If you own or work in any kind of customer-centric organization, a customer relationship management (CRM) system can serve as the single source of truth for your customer data, giving you actionable insights into your ongoing sales and marketing initiatives and overall organizational health.
-Adding CRM to your toolbox is an important step in taking control of business and keeping your customer data organized and relationships strong.
+Adding CRM to your toolbox is an important step in taking control of business, keeping your customer data organized, and making it easier to connect, win, deliver, and grow with customers at every stage of their journey.
 But what does a system like this actually offer?
 Let’s start with the basics.

 Customer relationship management